Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

-\para{Explanations can improve human understanding of \decisionboundary, but cannot improve human understanding of \taskboundary or \errorboundary.} We start with the cases {\em where predicted labels are not shown}. \figref{fig:sec4}(b1) shows the subgraph related to $\yhat$ and $\humanyhat$ from \figref{fig:local_relation}.
-Without explanations, $\yhat$ and $\humanyhat$ are independent given $X$. \figref{fig:sec4}(b2) demonstrates the utility of machine explanations.
-Because of the shared parent ($g$) with $\yhat$, the introduction of $E$ {\em can} improve human understanding of \decisionboundary, $\humanyhat$. {\em Note that our discussion on improvement is concerned with the upper bound of understanding assuming that humans can rationally process information if the information is available.} This improvement holds regardless of the assumption about $\humany$ (i.e., both in emulation and discovery tasks).
+Note that our discussion on improvement is concerned with the upper bound of understanding assuming that humans can rationally process information if the information is available.
+This improvement holds regardless of the assumption about human knowledge of $Y$ (i.e., both in emulation and discovery tasks).